 This blog has previously reported on several PTAB and Federal Circuit decisions concerning what does and does not qualify as prior art:

-- See here for an example of where the PTAB concluded that a product catalog was not publically accessible because the relevant tradeshow was not announced to the public, but where the CAFC found that the catalog was prior art;
+- See here for an example of where the PTAB concluded that a product catalog was not publicly accessible because the relevant tradeshow was not announced to the public, but where the CAFC found that the catalog was prior art;

 - See here for an example of where the PTAB concluded that a tradeshow catalog qualified as prior art because the catalog was available to the public;